ankitadhodra1/Assessment/README.md

 ## Executing Program
 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

-Once you are on the Remix website, create a new file by clicking on the "file" icon in the left-hand sidebar.
-Save the file with a ".sol" extension (e.g., Assesment.sol).
+Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., Assesment.sol).
 Copy and paste the following code into the file: